Why isn’t IBLCE disseminating 2020 IBCLC certificates by post?

 To check your if your system meets these requirements, you can click here for a System Readiness Check.

 IBLCE recommends performing a System Readiness Check before scheduling for an LRP examination.
 You will also need to download the ProProctor proctoring software before your examination day.
 Prometric will provide an appointment confirmation email with details about this process.

 Where can I take my Live Remote Proctored examination?

 While many candidates will prefer to take the examination from home, you can take your examination anywhere that meets the workspace criteria below:

 - No third party may be present in the room or enter the room for the duration of the examination.
-If this occurs, it will be noted and reported to IBLCE.
+If this occurs, you will be dismissed from the examination.
 Note that for breast/chestfeeding accommodations, these breaks will be taken out of the view of the webcam.